Posts by counseling center

-Posted June 3rd, 2014 by & filed under The Heart of the Matter.
+Posted June 3rd, 2014 by & filed under Where do SWC Grads Work, SWC Blog.

-When I started looking around for the right master’s program that would feed my spiritual side and not be like the typical programs at large universities, I asked three counselors that I happened to know.
-They all independently stated “Southwestern College”.
-One was a recent graduate and the other two attended the transformational healing conference…
+When I started looking around for the right master’s program that would feed my spiritual side and not be like the typical programs at large universities, I asked three counselors whom I happened to know.
+They all independently stated “Southwestern College."
+One was a recent graduate and the other two attend the transformational healing conference…

-Posted May 21st, 2014 by & filed under Archetypally Speaking.
+Posted May 21st, 2014 by & filed under Consciousness & Mindfulness, SWC Blog.

 As therapists we often have to make clear where our boundaries exist without hurting or confusing those who approach them.
 This does not have to be complicated and, in fact, can be an opportunity to display love, even elegance.
 By reflecting how we love ourselves we reveal the lightness of love to others.
 By stating…